kevdez/electrode-demo-component/README.md

 # publishing

-To publish your components, use `learn publish`.
+To publish your components, use `lerna publish`.

 You have to run it from `node_modules`.